 - Choose your business category.
 In France, there are five categories of business.
 Most online shops will fall under the first category:

 - Commercial or industrial (including e-commerce)2.
 Trades and artisan3.
-Independent professional
+Independent professional4.
+Commercial agent

 - Decide whether you will function as a sole proprietor or a corporation.
 Sole traders and companies have different liability structures that are important to be aware of.
 Sole traders (enterprise individuelle) in France pay income tax and are usually an EIRL, whereas companies (sociétés) pay corporate tax and can be structured as a EURL, SARL, SA or SAS.